-U.S. Bancorp (USB), the nation’s fifth- largest commercial lender by deposits, may be cut one level by Moody’s Investors Service as rivals recover and pose stiffer competition.
+U.S. Bancorp (USB:US), the nation’s fifth- largest commercial lender by deposits, may be cut one level by Moody’s Investors Service as rivals recover and pose stiffer competition.

 “The rating review will consider U.S. Bancorp’s long-term ability to sustain its consistent, superior performance in light of increasing competition now that its peers have largely returned to health and are actively seeking growth,” Moody’s said yesterday in a statement.

 The lender, led by Chief Executive Officer Richard Davis, 54, could be cut one level to A1 from Aa3, according to Moody’s.
 The Minneapolis-based company faces “incremental volatility” from its expansion in mortgage banking, and that may be magnified because of a capital profile that, “while healthy, does not distinguish it from its peers,” Moody’s said.

 U.S. Bancorp closed down 30 cents to $34.04 in New York yesterday and was little changed in extended trading.
 The shares have climbed 26 percent this year, outpacing the 22 percent gain for the 81-company Standard & Poor’s 500 Financials Index.

 The warning from Moody’s came “a little out of the blue” as U.S. Bancorp generates “about the strongest numbers of any bank you could come up with,” Scott Siefers, an analyst at Sandler O’Neill & Partners LP, said in a phone interview.
 “Anyone would be hard-pressed to find a stronger or better- positioned name out there.”

 Excluding the first quarter of this year, U.S. Bancorp has boosted profit every quarter since the last three months of 2009.
 Davis, who has run the lender since 2006, never posted a loss while at the helm and calls his banking strategy of taking deposits and making loans boring.